zergov/venomq/README.md

 Zero dependency AMQP message broker

 ## Introduction
-I am currently following a course about distributed systems.
+I am currently following a course on distributed systems.
 One of the things I find interesting is how they communicate and exchange informations over the network.
 Eventually I learned about AMQP.